rbroek/objectiv.io/docs/docs/tracking/core-concepts/locations.md

   ]
 ```

-In this example, there is a link that lives in Section 'hero' within Section 'homepage'.
+In this example, there is a link that lives in Section 'hero', within Section 'homepage'.

 ## Every Event is unique
 Together with an `id`, a Location Stack makes every Event unique.
 For example, another Link with the same